mabbts/CV_aircraft_classifier_capstone_project/README.md

 ### Data Pipeline (src)

-The data pipeline provides a structured framework for retrieving and processing flight data from the OpenSky Network.
+The data pipeline provides a structured framework for retrieving and processing flight data.

 #### Key Features: